Effexor side effects and

 There have been reports of deaths and serious injuries in patients who overdosed on Effexor, also known as venlafaxine, predominantly when taken with alcohol and/or other drugs.
 To limit the risk of overdose, doctors should prescribe the "smallest quantity of capsules consistent with good patient management," Wyeth wrote in a letter to doctors.
 Overdosing on any antidepressant can be fatal.
 But there may be a greater risk of deadly overdose associated with Effexor than with selective serotonin reuptake inhibitors -- antidepressants like Prozac, Zoloft, Paxil and Lexapro.

 Pharmacopsychiatry.
 2014 January.
 Acute Bilateral Parotitis Occurring during Venlafaxine Titration in an Adolescent Female with Major Depression.
-Parotitis is a fairly uncommon adverse drug reaction of psychopharmacological treatment.
+Parotitis (inflammation of a parotid gland) is a fairly uncommon adverse drug reaction of psychopharmacological treatment.
 Here, we report on an acute bilateral parotitis, which was associated with titration of venlafaxine in a 20-year-old female suffering from a severe depressive episode.
 The parotitis recovered quickly with oral penicillin and was most likely caused by bacteria assumed to spread from oral flora into Stensen's duct as a complication of pronounced venlafaxine-induced xerostomia.

 For some patients seeking relief from frequent tension headaches, the antidepressant Effexor XR may reduce the number of days with headache.
 Dr. N. P. Zissis, at Wyeth Hellas in Athens, recruited patients with tension headaches that occurred more often than on five days per month.
 The 60 participants were randomly assigned to Effexor XR or an inactive placebo.
 They could also take aspirin or paracetamol / acetaminophen but no other pain killers.
 At the end of the 12-week trial, the average reduction in the numbers of days with headache was significantly greater in the Effoxor XR group (45 percent) compared with the placebo group (16 percent).
 Cephalalgia, 2007.